 - basic addition & subtraction math operations

-Math Tales series will accompany your child in learning basic math and logic with nursery rhymes that makes learning very funny!
+Math Tales series will accompany your child in learning basic math and logic with nursery rhymes that make learning very funny!

 Wish List: Some children were so excited to get to the math activities that they flew through the nursery rhyme, it would be helpful to add an option so that you could control their ability to scroll ahead.
 One minor change would also be to say the color name when it is clicked and dragged in chapter one and mix up the color choices in chapter four - we were only asked to find yellow.
 (This presented a challenge as the home and arrow button are also yellow.)